Greg Matthews: 1992–93 season

 He did keep his place in the one day team that summer.
 However, his place was threatened by the re emergence of Tim May as an international spinner.
 "They've both done a good job but I think Tim May is forcing the issue, he looks to be in really good form", said Border.
 "In Greg's favour is that he bats and fields better than Tim but we've got to make sure Tim is the man to take a few wickets in that middle section a la Peter Taylor.
 You'd have to say that Greg is better than Tim all-round, but that's probably not what we want from the position.
 We want the spin bowler to be an attacking one.
 Getting wickets in that middle session is almost as import ant as getting 0–20.
 I'd rather the wickets than 0–20."
 Matthews ended up being preferred to May for the one day final series.
 He bowled well but when it came time to pick the team for the fourth test, Matthews was overlooked in favour of May.
 May's excellent bowling in that test ensured he was picked over Matthews as Australia's off spinner for the tour of New Zealand.

 Matthews bowled well domestically that summer—he took 5–61 against Tasmania, 8–56 against WA. and six wickets against Victoria.
 His innings of 78 in the Sheffield Shield final was the turning point in the game helping NSW beat Queensland.
 However, Matthews was overlooked for the Australian tour of England in favour of Warne and May.

 Matthews later hinted at politics being behind his lack of test cricket.

-Some guys chew gum.
-Some chew their nails.
-Some abuse their team-mates.
-I played air guitar.
-I sang to the crowd.
-I sang to myself and I danced.
-I said things to the good sorts in the crowd.
-Can someone please tell me what's wrong with that?
-People say Mark Waugh was a great player.
-I think I averaged 41, the same as him, and he played in a team that rarely lost.
-I played in a side that rarely won.
-There's one reason why I didn't play more and the brothers [translation: his Australian team-mates] know the reasons why I wasn't picked, and it wasn't because my bowling average was 48.
-I can't say why; I'm going to write it myself.